 TATI maintains an awareness program to keep students apprised of current definitions and consequences of behavior.

-A student who is absent five classes may be subject to termination.
+A student who is absent five classes may be subject to termination and is considered to be on probation.
+If the student has any additional absences in the following 30 days (probation period) the student is terminated.
 Any student, whose absence interferes with his progress or causes the student to fall below minimum grade requirements, may be terminated from the program.
 TATI reserves the right to terminate a student’s enrollment at any time because of poor scholarship, excessive absences, undesirable conduct or non-payment of the fees.
 Re-admission under any circumstances will only be considered after a student submits such a request in writing.
 Each case will be individually evaluated with the final decision determined by the Director.
 Refund policy will be in effect for all terminations.

 TATI demands that while you are involved in training or other activities in the shop you wear safety glasses and whatever protective equipment is required for the task you are performing.
 Failure to abide by any of the safety rules may result in suspension or termination.

 A student with an academic or personal problem is urged to consult the Director.
 If we are unable to assist we will try to recommend outside agencies for your support.

 The unlawful manufacture, distribution, dispensing, possession, or use of a controlled substance is prohibited on all TATI property; which includes the building, land and vehicles.
 Anyone found engaging in the above activities will be terminated from the Program or Course.
 As a condition of enrollment, the student will sign the Enrollment Questionnaire indicating their awareness and acceptance of this policy.